cloudmesh-community/book/chapters/prg/python/scipy/scipy.md

 Introduction
 ------------

-First we add the usual scientific computing modules with the typical abbreviations, including sp for scipy.
-We could invoke scipy's statistical package as sp.stats, but for the sake of laziness we abbreviate that too.
+First, we add the usual scientific computing modules with the typical abbreviations, including sp for scipy.
+We could invoke scipy's statistical package as sp.stats, but for the sake of laziness, we abbreviate that too.

     import numpy as np # import numpy